digitranslab/fwego/web-frontend/README.md

 ## Storybook ![image](https://avatars.githubusercontent.com/u/22632046?s=20&v=4)

-Storybook is a tool that lets you browse and play with all the baserow reusable UI components.
+Storybook is a tool that lets you browse and play with all the fwego reusable UI components.

 ### Start storybook